Basantapur, Tehrathum

-Basantapur is a city located in the Himalayan Therathum District of Koshi Province, Nepal.
+Basantapur is a city located in the Himalayan Terhathum District of Koshi Province, Nepal.
 It is the main city of Laligurans Municipality and is known for its beautiful rhododendron forests, snow-covered peaks during the winter season, and stunning natural scenery.
 Basantapur is often referred to as the "gate of capital city of rhododendrons" due to its abundance of these vibrant flowers.

 Geography

 Basantapur is located at an altitude of approximately 2,200 meters (7,200 feet) above sea level, making it one of the highest cities in Nepal.
 It is situated on the eastern side of the Himalayan range and is surrounded by beautiful mountain peaks, including Kanchenjunga, the third highest mountain in the world.
 Basantapur is also home to the Mai Pokhari lake, which is a popular tourist destination and an important source of water for the region.

 Climate

 Basantapur has a subtropical highland climate, with cool summers and chilly winters.
 During the winter season, the city experiences heavy snowfall, which attracts many tourists from around the world.
 The spring season is especially beautiful in Basantapur, with the rhododendrons in full bloom and the surrounding mountains covered in a blanket of colorful flowers.